mgd1984/print-your-prompt-demo/printServer/connect-local-printer.md

 3. Deploy your Vercel app with the proper environment variables
 4. Try generating and printing an image

-If everything is configured correctly, your Vercel-deployed app should be able to send print jobs to your local Canon Pro 1000 printer!
+If everything is configured correctly, your Vercel-deployed app should be able to send print jobs to your local printer.